jakimowb/bit-flag-renderer/doc/source/index.rst

 Bit Flag Renderer
 =================

-A QGIS Plugin to visualize bit flags in raster images
+A QGIS Plugin to visualize bit flags in raster images.